yhafez/music-library-cloud-backup/README.md

-# fs-vite-scaffold
+# music-library-cloud-backup

-Boilerplate for starting a vite-based front-end with a focus on React.
-This scaffold is designed to provide a robust starting point for both simple and complex front-end applications.
+A Vite and React-based application for securely backing up your local music library to an AWS S3 bucket.
+This full-stack solution is designed to provide an easy and efficient way to ensure your music collection is safely stored in the cloud.

 ## Features